Composting Programs for the Cornell Community

-If you are living on campus there are four ways to compost – all for free.
+If you are living on campus, there are four ways to compost – all for free.

-to use during events.
+Find compost stations in buildings across campus to use during events.

 If you live in a residential community on campus, chances are you can participate in the Residential Compost Program.
 Check the Sustainability Waste Map for locations in your building.
 Simply collect your food scraps and deposit them in your building’s bin.
 Volunteers will pick up and clean the bins weekly.
 Check the program page for details about how to get involved as a volunteer and peer educator.
 This past academic year, the program was available in about 2/3 of Cornell’s residential communities, including Balch Hall, Akwe:kon, Cascadilla Hall, Clara Dickson Hall, High Rise 5, Just About Music (JAM), Jameson, Low Rise 6, Low Rise 7, Mews Hall, Risley Hall, Becker House, Alice Cook House, William Keeton House, Flora Rose House, Triphammer Cooperative, and Hasbrouck Apartments.